fjcaetano/ReCaptcha/README.md

 ## Installation

 ReCaptcha is available through [CocoaPods](http://cocoapods.org) and [Carthage](https://github.com/Carthage/Carthage).
-To install it, simply add the following line to your depedencies file:
+To install it, simply add the following line to your dependencies file:

 #### Cocoapods
 ``` ruby